 For example, if you want more low-end power, you would set a higher static timing.
 Conversely, if you want more top-end speed, you would set a lower static timing.
 Dynamic timings are more complex to adjust, but they offer greater flexibility in terms of tuning your motor for specific applications.

 For instance, if you’re racing on a track with lots of tight turns, you might want to use a dynamic timing that gives you more low-end power for accelerating out of corners.
+In general, RC brushed motors perform best when they’re timed correctly.
+By understanding how motor timings work, you can make sure your motor is always operating at peak efficiency!

 How to Tune a 17.5 Brushless Motor